IIIF/training/advanced_iiif/modules/zooniverse/README.md

  * _at least 100 subjects in active workflows_
  * _content on the Research and FAQ pages in the About page"_

-The 100 subjects are pages/canvases in a manifest.
+The 100 subjects are the equivalent of pages/canvases in a Manifest.

-For small projects it may be possible to add collaborators and there is a Tester collaborator who can access private projects and run the classification tasks.
+For small projects it may be possible to add collaborators and there is a Tester collaborator, who can access private projects and run the classification tasks.

 ### Exporting data